arcus-azure/arcus.eventgrid/docs/features/create-custom-events.md

 }
 ```

-See [deserializing events](features/deserializing-events.md) for information on how custom events are deserialized.
+Read ["Deserializing Events"](features/deserializing-events.md) for information on how custom events are deserialized.

 [&larr; back](/arcus.eventgrid)